-As winter gets closer, what comes up to your mind to warm yourself from the cold weather?
-It could be sweaters or cozy blanket but how about the delicious winter foods?
+As winter gets closer, what comes to your mind to warm yourself from the cold weather?
+It could be sweaters or a cozy blanket but how about the delicious winter foods?
 It warms you up from inside your body while satisfying your stomach at the same time.
-Most of them can be found at super markets and convenience stores and you can enjoy it at home!
+Most of them can be found at supermarkets and convenience stores and you can enjoy it at home!
 Here are our winter food recommendations that you should try in Japan.

 1. Oden (おでん)

 Oden (おでん) is a type of traditional Japanese stew that is loved by many people of all ages.
 It contains a variety of food ranging from boiled egg, radish (called Daikon (大根) in Japanese), Konnyaku (こんにゃく) (traditional Japanese food made from konjac), and fish cakes.
 We put them in a pot and boil them together with delicious soup generally made of soy sauce and soup stock.
 The mild taste is easy to try even for children and those who have never had Oden before.
 Some people enjoy different flavors by adding some seasoning or spice such as karashi, Japanese mustard.
 You can find them at convenience stores where each ingredient is sold individually.
 In some areas, people eat oden with miso.

 You can find Oden at convenience stores in Japan.
 Generally, they sell it only for the winter season when they can expect high sales as the cold weather encourages more people to buy it.
 Each ingredient is sold individually, and the price is shown along with the name of each ingredient.
 You need to take out the ingredients that you want to buy from the soup and pack them in a container on your own and bring it up to the register.

 Also you can try oden during this Food and Drink Tour at Sunamachi.